Otto Strasser: Exile (1933–1955)

-In 1950, East Germany invited Strasser to become a member of the National Front.
-Still, he declined, hoping that he would be permitted to return to Bavaria, which had been under US occupation until 1949.
+According to a 1950 report based on his own statements, Otto Strasser positioned himself as being opposed to forming alliances with either the Eastern or Western blocs.
+He claimed to have rejected an invitation to join East Germany's "National Front," hoping that he would be permitted to return to Bavaria, which had been under US occupation until 1949.
 In his view, West Germany constituted an American colony and East Germany a Russian colony.